JackMcKew/pandas_alive/docs/source/index.rst

 Animated plotting extension for Pandas with Matplotlib

-Pandas-Alive is intended to provide a plotting backend for animated matplotlib charts for Pandas DataFrames, similar to the already existing Visualization feature of Pandas.
+Pandas_alive is intended to provide a plotting backend for animated matplotlib charts for Pandas DataFrames, similar to the already existing Visualization feature of Pandas.

-With Pandas-Alive, creating stunning, animated visualisations is as easy as calling:
+With Pandas_alive, creating stunning, animated visualisations is as easy as calling:

 ``df.plot_animated()``